cypherpunk-academy/2064/en/005_2021_Break-in in America.md

 </div>
 appeared on the screen.

-"YES," she shouted out loud, shocked by her own loud voice, and immediately looked across the town hall square.
+"YES!" she shouted out loud.
+She was shocked by her own voice, and immediately looked across the town hall square.
 Nobody seemed to have noticed her.
 She was inside!
 Just like that.